-Gum disease is a bacterial infection that affects the gums and the bone which support our teeth..
+Gum disease is a bacterial infection that affects the gums and the bone which supports our teeth.
 Our mouths are full of bacteria, some good and some bad.
-They are constantly forming in our mouth; this is why brushing more than once a day is so important.
+They are constantly forming in our mouths; this is why brushing more than once a day is so important.
 Bacteria are constantly forming a sticky film known as plaque on the surfaces of our teeth.
-If we leave it in place, the bacteria build up and attack the edges of the gums round our teeth.
+If we leave it in place, the bacteria build up and attack the edges of the gums around our teeth.

 Gum disease is the leading cause of tooth loss in adults.

 The first stage of gum disease is gingivitis.
 This is defined as swelling or inflammation of the gum tissue.
 At this early stage if you look closely at the edges of your gums around the teeth they will look red and shiny.
 This is due to inflammation of the edge of the gum.
 Most cases of gingivitis are the result of poor oral hygiene.
 At this stage the condition is easily treated.
 At this early stage, you would most likely find some bleeding from the gums when they are brushed.

 Untreated gingivitis will develop into true periodontal disease.
 The term pyorrhoea is often used for advanced periodontal disease.
 There are three easily defined stages of periodontitis:

 A) Early periodontitis– In this stage plaque has been allowed to build up around the gums, and under the edges of the gums.
 This causes swelling of the edges of the gums and the gum pulls away from the tooth, allowing more harmful bacteria into this “pocket”.

 B) Moderate Periodontitis At this stage the gum is detaching from the tooth further down the root, and the pockets are difficult to clean with normal methods.
 The detached gum spreads down beyond the top of the bone which is starting to get eaten away by the bacteria and toxins.
 This can still be treated non-surgically.